 PREP TIME– 2 Minutes

-ITEMS NEEDED– 3 Flags per Team (or other item you choose)
+ITEMS NEEDED– 3 Flags per Team (or other items if you choose)

 GAME TIME– 10-15 Minutes per Round

 PARTICIPANTS– 2 Even Teams (we recommend 25 per team)

 Inner Circle is a terrific game for a camp or retreat.
 The game requires plenty of space to run around, but other than that, it is pretty simple.

 Start by drawing a middle line.
 If you are in grass, just use some loose items nearby (flip-flop, t-shirt, etc) to denote where the line is.
 Put teams on opposite sides of the line.
 They are allowed to place themselves anywhere within their area.

 They will then form two circles.
 The outer circle will need to be larger than the inner circle.
 We recommend 15 on the outer circle (facing out) and 10 on the inner circle (facing out).
 Each participant in the circle must leave space between them and the people they are next to (1-2 feet is sufficient).
 You’ll want to use a large space so you’re not too bunched up.